 DTN 360 Poll

-This week's poll asks how you view soil moisture conditions in your area.
-You can weigh in with your thoughts on this poll located at the lower right side of your DTN Canada Home Page.
+This week's poll asks how you view soil moisture conditions in year area.
+You can weigh in with your thoughts on this poll found on the lower right side of your DTN Canada Home Page.
 We thank you for your input.

 Cliff Jamieson can be reached at firstname.lastname@example.org